temuller/temuller/README.md

 📄 &nbsp;My research is focused on cosmology with type Ia supernovae, but I am also interested in the physics of stellar transients in general, coding and machine learning.\
 🌱 &nbsp;I love music and playing the drums.
 I also love doing sports in general, specially playing football.

+Check my [personal website](https://temuller.github.io/) for more information about me!

 ### 🛠 &nbsp;Tech Stack

 ![Python](https://img.shields.io/badge/-Python-05122A?style=flat&logo=python)&nbsp;